-Prices are reasonable at around $10 (£8) for a month, $8.33 (£6.66) a month if you pay for six months upfront, or $4.92 (£3.94) a month with an annual contract.
+Prices are reasonable at around $9.90 (£7.50) for a month, $8.33 (£6.20) a month if you pay for six months upfront, or $4.92 (£3.60) a month with an annual contract.

 - Want to try VPNArea?
 Check out the website here

-There's no trial, but VPNArea does offer a seven-day refund.
+There's no trial, but VPNArea does offer a 7-day refund.
 This isn't automatic – you have to request it by sending an email – and as usual with VPNs, you're not covered if you've previously claimed a refund from the company.
 But otherwise there are no sneaky ‘can't have used more than x amount of bandwidth’-type exclusions, and VPNArea's website states "we have never refused a refund request", not a claim we remember seeing elsewhere.

-VPNArea's policy on disclosure of personal information is more encouraging.
+VPNArea's policy on disclosure of personal information is encouraging.
 Many other providers say they'll hand it over if they believe it to be a legal requirement, which could just mean they're persuaded by whoever is asking.
 VPNArea says it won't do anything until it gets a court order, and will "fight every legal request for compliance with the law".
 Although as the company also says it hasn't received any requests yet, it doesn't seem like much of a risk.

 Elsewhere, VPNArea's strongest privacy plus is its signup form.
 While other companies often demand a physical address, and sometimes even your phone number, here you can get started with nothing more than your email.

 While scouring the small print we also noticed that VPNArea allows account sharing with friends, family or colleagues, something explicitly forbidden by most providers.
-The company also says it recommends no more than two users connect at the same time, and it probably won't accept both of you downloading torrents 24/7, but this is still much more flexibility than you'll usually see elsewhere.
+The company also says it recommends no more than two users connect at the same time, and although it probably won't accept both of you downloading torrents 24/7, this is still much more flexibility than you'll usually see elsewhere.